-A myriad of spam types exist today, including email, social media, search engine, and more.
+A myriad of spam types exists today, including email, social media, search engines, and more.
 In spite of Bill Gates’ prediction, the problem of electronic junk mailings and postings certainly hasn’t been solved.
 If anything, it has gotten worse.

-In this article we’ll dive in a bit deeper to the history of spam and what some countries are doing today to crack down on this expensive and time-consuming marketing gray area.
+In this article, we’ll dive in a bit deeper into the history of spam and what some countries are doing today to crack down on this expensive and time-consuming marketing gray area.

 Electronic spamming is the act of using electronic messaging platforms to send unsolicited messages (spam).
 Often, spam is advertising sent repeatedly for the same site.
 The most widely recognized type of electronic spam is email spam, but the term can also be used to describe search engine spam, social media spam, mobile app spam, spam on blogs, wiki spam, forum spam, and many more.

 The act of sending unsolicited messages in the 20th century was named after “Spam,” a food product that is stereotypically thought of as being disliked by many.
 Distributed by Hormel and sold around the globe, Spam is precooked and canned spiced ham (thus the abbreviation “Spam”) and was first introduced in 1937.
 The analogy was also inspired by a Monty Python sketch about a menu that includes Spam in every dish.
 The reference is a tongue-in-cheek way of saying electronic spam is ubiquitous, undesirable, and unwanted.